simonedegiacomi/IBICT-2019-Website/content/faq.md

 weight: 4
 ---

-For any doubts/questions/critics of the course, not working website/links/publications write to the Housekeepr (Diego Tormen):
+For any doubts/questions/critics contact the Housekeeper () and for problems with the website contact the Webmaster (Simone Degiacomi).

-Telegram: t.me/CptVirus
-Mail: diego.tormen@studenti.unitn.it

-Please if you send an email to Diego write in the object [IBICT 2018 student]